Hue Imperial City still retains many architectural works, temples, and palaces with outstanding cultural and architectural values.

 Along with the ups and downs of Hue Citadel, Ky Dai has witnessed many important historical events.

 On August 30, 1945, during the abdication ceremony of King Bao Dai, the red flag with the yellow star of the Socialist Republic of Vietnam was raised, ending the existence of the Vietnamese feudal regime.

 3. Thai Hoa Palace

-Thai Hoa Palace is considered as one of the most important constructions and has unique architectural features.
+Thai Hoa Palace is considered one of the most important constructions and has unique architectural features.

-It is known as the center of Hue imperial city and a symbol of the Nguyen Dynasty’s power.
+It is the center of Hue imperial city and a symbol of the Nguyen Dynasty’s power.

 Apart from the King and members of the royal family, only the Ministers could come inside.

 Everything in the Palace was inlaid with gold.
 The wooden parts were painted and carved exquisitely.
 The upper ceiling had different large lanterns decorated with stylized images and poems.